emtilt/ph410s21/_pages/about.md

 ### Exams

 Midterm exams will consist of both in-class and take-home portions.
 The take-home portion will be due by 5pm on the day following its distribution.
 For the in-class portion, you may bring a calculator and you will have access to one equation sheet (details to be given in class prior to the exam).
 Calculators with scientific notation are allowed and sometimes needed.
-For the take home portion, you may use the textbook, your note sheet, and a calculator, but no other forms of assistance or information.
+For the take home portion, you may use the textbook, the equation sheet, and a calculator, but no other forms of assistance or information.
 If I suspect academic integrity violation I **will** immediately report it to the Dean's office, and it will likely result in an F in the course, among other possible sanctions in compliance with the University Catalog.

 The final exam will consist only of an in-class portion.